joseeden/joeden/docs/023-Software-Engineering/017-Data-Formats/009-Data-Formats.md

 </user>
 ```

-You would typically use a serialization function (from a Python library) to output your auth data structure as a string in XML format, adding it to your query:
+You can use a serialization function from a Python library to convert your dictionary to an XML string and include it in your request:

 ```python
 import dicttoxml    # serialization library import requests     # http request library